Keeper-Security/Commander/README.md

 Commander supports the ability to authenticate a session with a connected Yubikey device instead of using a Master Password.
 To configure Yubikey authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
 You will end up using a challenge phrase to authenticate instead of the master password.

-### Plugins and Password Rotation
+### Targeted password rotation plugins

-Keeper Commander can communicate to internal and external systems for the purpose of rotating a password and synchronizing the change inside the Keeper Vault.
+Keeper Commander can communicate to internal and external systems for the purpose of rotating a password and synchronizing the change to your Keeper Vault.
 For example, you might want to rotate your MySQL password and Active Directory password automatically.
-To support a plugin, simply add a custom field to the record to specify which plugin Keeper Commander should use when changing passwords.
-Example:
+To support a plugin, simply add a set of **custom field** values to the Keeper record that you will be rotating.
+To do this, simply login to Keeper on the [Web Vault](https://keepersecurity.com/vault) and edit the record you will be rotating.
+Add custom fields to the record and save it.
+The custom field value tells Commander which plugin to use when rotating the password.

+For example:

 ```
 Name: cmdr:plugin